 A wide range of different maintenance tasks including: Painting and decorating, basic building maintenance, engineering, plumbing, electrics, woodwork…

 When you first arrive, there will be time on Saturday and Sunday to settle in, as well as have an orientation tour of the community buildings and island.
 In a typical week, you will be expected to work roughly 5 to 6 hours a day for 5 days a week with Sunday and Wednesdays as your days off.
 Your daily work time will be following the morning meeting from around 10 am to 12.30 pm, and from 2 pm till 5 pm, with tea breaks in the mornings and the afternoons.
-Cook shifts finish at 6 pm when dinner is served.
+Afternoon cook shifts finish at 6 pm when dinner is served.
 The animal rota to feed the chickens consists of 3 days shifts, this could include Sundays and Wednesdays.
-Saturday, after the first weekend, you will join in with all residents in cleaning our communal areas and then continue work in the afternoon.
+Saturday, you will join in with all residents in cleaning our communal areas and then continue work in the afternoon.

 You will participate in the community’s morning meetings.
-In the morning meeting we take some time for reflection, check-in with how we are all feeling, and tune into the tasks for the day.
+In the morning meeting we take some time to check-in with how we are all feeling, and tune into the tasks for the day.
 Residents offer out Love in Action tasks, after which guests decide what task they would like to participate in.
-As you are doing work exchange you will already know what Love in Action tasks you will be doing.
-If it is unclear to you what you will be doing that day, please say in the intention round that you will check in with the Work Exchange Focaliser.
+As you are doing work exchange we may ask you to do a particular job before or in the meeting.
+If not, then you can choose from what is offered out, but we would ask you to be flexible to help with what is most needed.

 Community meals include lunches on Monday, Tuesday & Thursday, and dinner each night except Wednesday and Sunday.
 The other meals are do it yourself (DIY), however food is provided for you to cook with as you please.